GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 ### Update the base image

-We sometimes release the security update for
+We sometimes release a security update for
 [the php-docker image][php-docker].
-Then you’ll have to re-deploy your WordPress instance to get the security update.
+You have to re-deploy your WordPress instance to get the security update.

 Enjoy your WordPress installation!